Affinity Designer vs Adobe Illustrator for Freelancers 2026: Which One Actually Wins?

 - Freelancers working with agencies or studios who need native

-.aifiles and Creative Cloud asset sharing as standard. - Designers who rely on AI tools — Firefly's generative vector capabilities in 2026 genuinely save time, especially for pattern design and concept exploration.
+.aifiles and Creative Cloud asset sharing as standard. - Designers who rely on AI tools — Firefly's generative vector capabilities in 2026 are a genuine time-saver, especially for pattern design and concept exploration.

-- Print and publication specialists who need the Illustrator-to-InDesign pipeline to work flawlessly.
+- Print and publication specialists who need the Illustrator-to-InDesign pipeline to work flawlessly every time.

 - Motion designers feeding Illustrator assets directly into After Effects.